srmq/anchor-solhedge/readme.md

 We plan to take a percentage of the option premium as protocol fees (say, 1%).
 Notice that users get the full amount of the option, only the premium pays a fee.
 We plan to share the fee with front-ends.
 Let's say, we keep 50% and give 50% for the frontend.
 For this end we receive a frontend wallet in the option buying method (see function `taker_buy_lots_put_option_vault`).
-This currently is  even be permissionless, and anyone could implement a frontend for the protocol.
+This currently is  even permissionless, and anyone could implement a frontend for the protocol.

 ## About the author